7890/jack_tools/audio_rxtx/README.md

 jack_audio_sender states:
 -offering audio to given host
--receiving accepted transmission (if offered audio was compatible) -receiveing denying transmission (if offered audio was incompatible)
+-received /accept transmission (if offered audio was compatible) -received /deny transmission (if offered audio was incompatible)
  *** quit
 -sending /audio to receiver (one message = one multi-channel period) -receiveing pause transmission -> offering again

+jack_audio_sender states (--nopause):
+-sending /audio to receiver (one message = one multi-channel period)

 jack_audio_send has no buffer. in every cycle, a message is sent with all channels as blobs.